smarty7007/smarty7007/README.md

 - 👋 Hi, I’m @smarty7007
 - 👀 I’m interested in conquering my fear of coding.
 - 🌱 I’m currently learning very little, but starting with Python.
-- 💞️ I’m looking to collaborate on not being in the way.
+- 💞️ I’m looking to collaborate and not being in the way.
 - 📫 How to reach me...

 <!---